userver-framework/userver/scripts/docs/en/userver/component-system.md

 It is a common practice to have a component that returns reference *R* from some function *F*.
 In such cases:
 * a reference *R* lives as long as the component is alive
+* a reference *R* is usually a client
-* and it should be safe to invoke member function of reference *R* concurrently with member function invocation on a result of other F invocation.
+* and it is safe to invoke member functions of reference *R* concurrently unless otherwise specified.

 Examples:
 * components::HttpClient::GetHttpClient()